itsamoreh/formik-yup-test/README.md

+# Formik + Yup Test

+This is just a quick project to test Formik + Yup.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).